josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 > [!NOTE] this code won't actually work but it illustrates how the syntax is different.

-Let's compare the syntax of a simple shader in GLSL and lua.
+Let's compare the syntax of GLSL and lua.

 ### Variables